charlesneimog/Awesome-Pd/docs/objects/minimum.md

 # minimum

-`minimum` outputs the minimum of two or more values.
-The right outlet outputs the index of the minimum.
-If given a float, it can compare to a 2nd value in the right inlet or argument.
-If given a list, the minimum of the list is given.
+The `minimum` object outputs the smallest value from its inputs.
+It can compare two or more numbers, either from individual float inputs or by finding the minimum within a list.
+When processing a list, it also outputs the index of the minimum value.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>cyclone</code> and install it.
 Then create an object with `declare -lib cyclone -path cyclone`.
 Finally, use `minimum` or any other object from `cyclone`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-cyclone/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>